OCT-FPGA/Vitis-Tutorials-U280/FINN/issues-and-fixes.md

 - Fix

 Follow [this guide](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket).
 Make sure you have been added to the docker group.
-You must be logged out and logged back in after adding to the docker group.
+You must log out and log back in after adding yourself to the docker group.

 - Issue